Senators weigh impact of community health centers on patients - NewsBreak

 “Health center staffing and service volume are particularly sensitive to changes in federal health center grant levels,” said Dr. Robert Nocon, Assistant Professor for Kaiser Permanente Bernard J. Tyson School of Medicine.

-According to the committee, around 100 million Americans live in a primary medical care desert.
+Around 100 million Americans live in a primary medical care desert, according to the committee.

 Comments / 0